-While planning our epic friendcation to Kauai with our travel besties, a tour of the Na Pali Coast was high on our must-do list.
-Although a helicopter ride looked epic, a boat tour was a little more budget friendly.
+While planning our epic friendcation Hawaii trip to Kauai with our travel besties, a Na Pali Coast boat tour was high on our must-do list.
+Although a helicopter ride looked epic, a boat tour was a little more budget-friendly.
 Plus, we loved that it would also allow us to do some snorkeling!
-We were psyched when we called Makana Charters and they had room for a trip that left on our very last afternoon in Kauai.
+We were psyched when we called Makana Charters and they had room for a trip that left on our very last afternoon of our Kauai adventure.
 Turns out, the Na Pali Coast boat tour totally lives up to its hype!

 After a relaxing day at our B&B, we loaded into the car and set off to meet Makana Charters.
 Luckily, we left early and had plenty of time … because someone thought we were going to the boat harbor around the corner, not the one 40 minutes away.
 But, we got there with plenty of time to spare and felt our anticipation rising as we waited to board.

 Once on the boat, we made our way out to the cliffs.
 It took about an hour and wasn’t a completely smooth ride – but not bad.
 We all had taken two Dramamine each in anticipation of possibly rough seas, so we bobbed along in a bit of a haze until the action started.

 However, we really appreciated the sociable staff who told us stories and pointed out areas as we made our way to the main attraction.
 While the wind whipping through our hair (and over the guy’s heads) was a delight, the conversation helped us not to get lulled to sleep in our drowsy state.

 Exploring Hawaii’s Jurassic Side on our Na Pali Coast Boat Tour

 However, sleep wasn’t a worry once we reached those cliffs!
 Wow!